vesoft-inc/nebula-docs/docs-2.0/graph-computing/algorithm-description.md

 ### SSSP

 The SSSP (Single source shortest Path) algorithm is used to calculate the shortest path length from a given vertex (starting vertex) to other vertexes.
-It is usually used in scenarios such as network routing and path design.
+It is usually used in scenarios such as network routing and path designing.

 Parameter descriptions are as follows: